bobby-brennan/making-a-web-service/Serverless.md

 # Serverless Web Hosting with AWS

 This is a set of instructions for deploying a web service using nothing but AWS tools.
-The one exception is that we'll use GMail (via Google Apps for Work) to manage e-mails.
+The one exception is that we'll use GMail (via G Suite) to manage e-mails.

 For the frontend, we will:
 * Register a domain with Route 53
-* Set up e-mail for the new domain using Google Apps for Work
+* Set up e-mail for the new domain using G Suite
 * Get a free SSL certificate from AWS Certificate Manager
 * Host static content (HTML, JS, CSS) on Amazon S3
 * Create a CloudFront formation that associates the SSL cert with the S3 bucket